-Le Monocle was a well-know lesbian bar located in Montmartre section of Paris, France that was open from the 1920s thru the early 1940s.
+Le Monocle was a well-know lesbian bar located in Montmartre section of Paris, France, open from the 1920s thru the early 1940s.
+All the women there dressed as men, in Tuxedos, and wore their hair in a bob.
 The name Le Monocle derived from a fad at the time where women who identified as lesbian would sport a monocle to indicate sexual preference.
-The writer Colette once obsevered the fad by describing women in the area as “often affecting a monocle and a white carnation in the buttonhole.”
+The writer Colette once obsevered the fad by describing women in the area as “…often affecting a monocle and a white carnation in the buttonhole.”

 For tonight, we have this absolutely stunning #Bell & #Ross from the #Vintage Collection; the #BR126 #Sport!
 What's your take on it?
 The #BellRoss Vintage Collection consists of #timepieces, designed with a nod to the past.
 The #designs of the various #watches in the Vintage Collection are inspired by the #wristwatches worn by #pilots in the 1940s - they're aimed to be legible, comfortable on the #wrist and pragmatic.